iarjunsk/interview_portal_expressJS/README.md

 1. Fork this GitHub repo

-2. Edit config.js
+2. Edit config.js.

-3. Import MongoDB data into the database .
+3. Import MongoDB data into the database using database.txt.

 4. Run the following commands
 ```sh